European International School Ho Chi Minh City

-The European International School Ho Chi Minh City (EIS) is an international day school for children from 2 to 18 years of age in Ho Chi Minh City, Vietnam.
-The school is fully accredited by the Council of International Schools (CIS).
+The European International School Ho Chi Minh City (EIS; Vietnamese: Trường Quốc tế Châu Âu Thành phố Hồ Chí Minh) is an international day school for children from 2 to 18 years of age in Ho Chi Minh City, Vietnam.
+The school is fully accredited by the Council of International Schools (CIS; Hội đồng Trường Quốc tế).
 EIS's student body is diverse, with students coming from more than 40 countries.
 It is an International Baccalaureate (IB) World School.

 The school is currently owned and operated by Inspired Education Group, an international provider of for-profit schools.

 Campus

-EIS is located in the heart of Thao Dien, Thu Duc City, Ho Chi Minh City.
+EIS is located in the heart of Thảo Điền, Thủ Đức, now is An Khánh, Ho Chi Minh City.
 Its tropical garden campus occupies 13 low-rise villas with separate buildings for different functions.

 Education

 EIS follows the International Baccalaureate (IB) curriculum and is an officially authorised IB World School with the Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP).
 EIS is one of only a few schools in Vietnam to offer the whole IB continuum from Toddler (2 years of age) to Grade 12.